electricimp/AutodeskFusionConnect/README.md

 This library integrates with [Autodesk’s SeeControl platform](https://cloudx.seecontrol.com/), an enterprise IoT cloud service that helps manufacturers to connect, analyze, and manage their products.

+This example is to illustrate access to Autodesk SeeControl for development purposes.
+For real-world deployments customers will use updated connection parameters as provided by Autodesk (for example, HTTPS to deployment host).

 **To add this library to your project, add** `#require "AutodeskSeeControl.class.nut:1.0.0"` **to the top of your agent code**

 ## Class Usage